 Using a dehumidifier to dry wet laundry is really simple.
 If you have a portable unit this is even easier as you can move the unit to whichever room your wet laundry is hanging in.

-If you have a permanent dehumidifier, it will work the same it just means that you will have to always hang your laundry in the room which has the dehumidifier.
+If you have a permanent dehumidifier, it will work the same it just means that you will have to always hang your laundry in the room that has the dehumidifier.
 This is fine but it may affect your plans if you have to use that room for entertaining etc. As a rule, wet washing shouldn’t be placed in rooms with lots of soft furnishings, even with the help of a dehumidifier, so you should avoid hanging washing in your bedroom if possible.

 A great tip to make sure your dehumidifier is working as efficiently as possible and will dry your wet laundry in no time is to sit it in a fairly small room, dehumidifiers are set to work in different areas depending on their capacity.
-If you have a dehumidifier which works up to 1,300 square feet for example, and you put it in a room which is 600 square feet, then it will be working very efficiently and can draw more moisture out of the wet clothes quicker.
+If you have a dehumidifier that works up to 1,300 square feet for example, and you put it in a room that is 600 square feet, then it will be working very efficiently and can draw more moisture out of the wet clothes quicker.

 You should also seal off the room you are drying your clothes in.
-Close doors and windows to prevent your dehumidifier working overtime to pull in air from all over the house.
+Close doors and windows to prevent your dehumidifier from working overtime to pull in air from all over the house.
 This way, it will just be dehumidifying the air in the room where the washing is actually drying.

 Will I Have to Keep Emptying a Bucket or Water Reservoir?